 In the course of building digital tools and handing off files between designers and developers, we’ve learned some simple but impactful ways to keep SVG files and the corresponding code as clean and lean as possible.
+Effective and efficient design to dev handoff is important, and as a user experience company, we pride ourselves in effective cross-collaboration—this handoff is no exception.
 Here’s some information about why this extra step is important, along with some step-by-step instructions (in the video below!) for cleaning up and preparing SVG files for use on your website.

 Taking a few minutes in your design workflow to clean up a symbol before handoff to a developer has a ton of benefits: